We live in the digital age. We’ve seen it all. Nothing truly has that ‘wow’ factor any more, right?

 So we might not have known much about the acoustics of cars until we discovered this website, but it’s safe to say we know a fair bit about them now.
 Autoneum’s ‘Acoustic Garage’ launched late last year and offers a whole host of info about noise protection in cars, centred around a dynamic configurator tool that’s fun to play with.

-The interactive design is based upon the company’s unique simulation experience, calculating acoustic performance based on different components with real time analysis and results.
+The interactive website design is based upon the company’s unique simulation experience, calculating acoustic performance based on different components with real time analysis and results.
 The 3D graphics and fluid animation had us thinking – how cool would this style of website be for a car configurator?Have a play here.

 - Meet GrahamSource: Meet Graham